CAPACITORS

 Metallized polyester film capacitors (MFCs) are used when long-term stability is required at a relatively low cost.
 They are usually recognized by their appearance of a bright yellow, rectangular block.

 Metallized film capacitors have a self-healing effect when an over-voltage even occurs, while others such as ceramic capacitors do not.
 This makes them safer to use in high-power applications.
+This is a placeholder for the reference: 20191227-capacitor-blown-in-circuit shows a blown 1uF 250VAC metallized polyester film capacitor:

 Polyester (Green Cap)

-Range | 1nF - 10uF |
+- Range: 1nF - 10uF

-Typical Marking | Value in pF with multiplier (similar to resistors) |
+- Typical Marking: Value in pF with multiplier (similar to resistors)

-Uses | General circuits |
+- General circuits

 Polyester capacitors use polyester plastic film for their dielectric.
 They have similar properties to disc ceramic capacitors.
 They are sometimes called green caps because they have a green outer plastic coating to protect them.
 The problem with that is that not all polyesters are green!
 Quite a few are brown, among other colours.